Skip to content

 • using the challenge to retrieve the identity from SSKS.

-Then, we change function retrieveIdentity to retrieveIdentity2MR which doesn't take password as argument anymore, but takes as new arguemtns:
+We change function retrieveIdentity to retrieveIdentity2MR which doesn't take password as argument anymore, but takes as new arguemtns:

 • emailAddress: email address of the user;